rstudio/rmarkdown/README.md

 render("input.Rmd", "pdf_document")
 ```

 If no explicit format name is passed to `render` then the first one defined will be used.

-You can also render all format defined in the file with:
+You can also render all formats defined in the file with:

 ```S
 render("input.Rmd", "all")